Inside of a room with clean indoor air quality looking out a window with a cityscape and wildfire in the distance

 concern.
 These range from green (good air quality), yellow (moderately good), orange (unhealthy for sensitive groups with respiratory diseases), red (unhealthy), and purple (very unhealthy).
 Knowing your AQI level is important during a wildfire, when air pollution levels change quickly.

-Picture of an Air Quality Index chart, with different colors indicating different air quality levels
+Air Quality Index chart, with different colors indicating different air quality levels

 Measuring pollution: The AQI is used to track and report local air quality.